Tipcat-98/redditpostsgw2tipcat/README.md

 **Shatters** not feeling too impactful to hit is a sentiment also shared by people in our community, this refers to the specific feeling of hitting the ability, not that it doesn't do enough damage or have a good enough effect.

+**Fractals**, a nice Quality of Life feature, for both Troubadour and Virtuoso, is if the Mistlock Singularity would give you max notes/blades.

 ## Heal Troubadour vs. Heal Chronomancer <br>
 Currently, to sum it up neatly. <br>